The European Forum Alpbach 2026 will take place from 24 August to 4 September 2026.

 After decades of expansion, democracy is in a worldwide decline.
 Liberal democracy is on the defensive under internal and external pressure.
 We are witnessing polarisation and the rise of populism and authoritarian politics.
 Disinformation and deep mistrust in governments and media are crucial factors.
 Democratic institutions and processes must be strengthened.
 Global alliances of democratic states, civil society and experts need to mobilise to develop solutions suited to today’s information and technology context.

-The first programme details will be released in spring 2026.
+Further programme details will be released in spring 2026.

 By clicking “Play,” you agree to load YouTube content.
 This may share personal data with Google.
 See our Privacy Policy for details.